xiaoronglv/CKAD-exercises/c.pod_design.md

 ### Create a job but ensure that it will be automatically terminated by kubernetes if it takes more than 30 seconds to execute (🔴 x1)

+> ⚠ Biggest takeaway:
+>
+> activeDeadlineSeconds is not for each completion, but for the whole job.

 <details><summary>show</summary>
 <p>